Exploring Puerto Vallarta, Mexico

 Deep in thought, I rounded the corner into the green glow of Señor Frog’s (it is advisable to wear shades when passing).
 No doubt about it, Puerto Vallarta is one of Mexico’s top tourist destinations.
 Tourism accounts for roughly half of the town’s economic activity.
-The bay is 3rd in cruise ship arrivals in Mexico and brings in more than $US 35 million annually.
+The bay is 3rd in cruise ship arrivals in Mexico and brings in more than $US35 million annually.
 There is a contradiction, though: the Mexican navy maintains a military base just outside of town.
 More reality: tourism in Mexico is big business.
-According to the Mexican federal secretariat of tourism, in 2007-2008 tourism brought in about $US 83 billion dollars and helped support 2.4 million jobs.
-Behind oil and remittance from Mexicans living abroad, tourism is the major source of foreign currency inflow.
+Tourism brings in over 10 million visitors spending billions of dollars (8.5% of GDP) and helps to support millions of jobs.
+Behind oil, and remittance from Mexicans living abroad, tourism is the major source of foreign currency inflow.

 About half of Puerto Vallarta’s work force is employed in tourism, but the industry is not the only source of livelihood.
 Venturing outside the resorts reveals a surrounding countryside dotted with banana farms in the Ameca valley, mango farms in the low hills, and avocado farms in the higher ground above the city.
 Livestock in the Ameca valley and fishing in the Bay of Banderas still provide important contributions to the town’s economy.
 And of course, tourist development provides ample work for a strong construction sector (at least 10% of the workforce).

 Discovering this information made me uneasy.
 I am not an economist, but it seems like this setup could make local residents dependent on the whims of foreign currency (not an original observation, as analysts of Latin American markets may tell you).
 I wondered: is Puerto Vallarta just a haven for foreign tourists profiting from underpaid locals?
 Perhaps, but in my hotel Mexican families were also piling plates high at the breakfast buffet.
 On my 3rd night, a parade of vintage motorcars rumbled into town.
 Candy-apple red roadsters with Jalisco plates parked along the Malecon (boardwalk), their owners standing proudly beside.
 Puerto Vallarta is a popular spot for weekend getaways by residents of nearby Guadalajara (tapatíos).
-Recent drug-related violence in Acapulco (popular with vacationers from Mexico City), has also brought more visitors from the country’s capitol.
-Puerto Vallarta is especially popular for domestic tourists during Semana Santa (Holy Week, one of the most important holiday periods in Latin America), and during Christmas.
+The city is especially popular for domestic tourists during Semana Santa (Holy Week, one of the most important holiday periods in Latin America), and during Christmas.

 Poverty in Puerto Vallarta

-To Puerto Vallarta’s credit, during the last 5-6 years these problems have been noticed.
+To Puerto Vallarta’s credit, these problems have been noticed.
 Perhaps having historical roots helps maintain the town’s sense of community, or maybe the tourist surplus contributes, but it is not without a conscience.
 A recent building boom resulted in the construction of low income housing which at least provides basic facilities.
 Numerous charities have also sprung up.
 Tourism funds many of their works.

 The Rise of Charities

 Charities draw on the town’s culinary talent to raise money.
-In the fall (Oct.
-17, 2008), the city hosts the Fifth Annual Palomazo Culinario (Culinary Jam Session for Charity), during which chefs from Puerto Vallarta’s top restaurants cook together to help local charities.
-In 2006, the benefit raised $207,000 pesos ($US 18,600).
-One hundred percent of the proceeds were donated equally to AGAPE (a shelter for young girls who have been molested or abused), Arturos y los hijos de dios (aid to individuals and families in crisis), Becas Vallarta (scholarships to young Vallartans), and Asilo de Ancianos San Juan Diego (elderly home).
+In the fall, the city hosts the Fifth Annual Palomazo Culinario (Culinary Jam Session for Charity), during which chefs from Puerto Vallarta’s top restaurants cook together to help local charities with benefits raising over $US18,000.
+100% of the proceeds were donated equally to AGAPE (a shelter for young girls who have been molested or abused), Arturos y los hijos de dios (aid to individuals and families in crisis), Becas Vallarta (scholarships to young Vallartans), and Asilo de Ancianos San Juan Diego (elderly home).

 For the last five years, the Marriott Casa Magna has hosted the International Altruism Festival.
-Held in May, chefs from local restaurants and 50+ local companies join together in a culinary and cultural festival that in 2008 raised $603,500 pesos ($US 50,000).
+Held in May, chefs from local restaurants and 50+ local companies join together in a culinary and cultural festival that raised $US 50,000.
 All proceeds went equally to 20 local charities.
 Other charities in Puerto Vallarta include Vallarta Enfrenta el SIDA (Vallarta Against AIDS), Amigos de Bucerías (works to improve the water supply, roads, and other buildings in Bucerías), the Refugio Infantil Santa Esperanza, Grupo Ecologico Puerto Vallarta, and the Consejo de Proteccion y Conversación de las Tortugas Marinas (Sea Turtle Rescue Program, whose efforts helped remove the golfina turtle from the endangered species list).

 My last night, I wandered along the malecon to watch the sunset.
 From a street stand I bought soft tacos, almost too hot to eat and filled with succulent, spicy beef.
 At the other end of the malecon, I bought horchata and grilled corn rubbed with lime and chile from more street stands illuminated in the soft glow of lights strung overhead.
 In the calming rays of the fading day, I wondered: without tourism, would Puerto Vallarta’s layers exist?
 Maybe not these layers, maybe not here, but would they grow someplace else?
 The contradictions of this place confuse me: a paradise for some, but not for others.
 How much of Puerto Vallarta exists to justify privileged indulgence?
 Would it be ignoring one important part of Mexico not to know about the role of tourism, as well as Puerto Vallarta’s community improvement efforts?
 What is worse, an imperfect solution or denial?
 I do not have an answer.